-Record of concern about a child/young person's safety and welfare (To be used if school does not have an online reporting system, or in the event that a system is unavailable).
+Record of concern about a child/young person's safety and welfare

-Part 1 (for use by any staff, governors or visitors - must be handwritten and legible/ or equivalent information on electronic recording system)
+Part 1 (for use by any staff - must be handwritten and legible/ or equivalent information on electronic recording system)

 Pupil's name: Date of birth: Class/Form:

 Date & time of incident: Date & time

 (of writing):

 Name (print): Job title:

 Signature:

-Record the following factually: Nature of

-concern, e.g. disclosure, change in

-behaviour, demeanour, appearance, injury,

-witnesses etc. (please include as much detail

-in this section as possible.
-Remember - the

-quality of your information will inform the level

-of intervention initiated.
+Record the following factually: Nature of concern, e.g. disclosure, change in behaviour, demeanour, appearance, injury, witnesses etc. (please include as much detail in this section as possible.
+Remember - the quality of your information will inform the level of intervention initiated.
 Attach additional

 sheets if necessary.
+Complete body map if injury/marks seen)

 What is the pupil's perspective?

-Professional opinion, where relevant (how

-and why might this have happened?)
+Professional opinion, where relevant (how and why might this have happened?)

 Any other relevant information.
-Previous

-concerns etc. (distinguish between fact and
+Previous concerns etc. (distinguish between fact and opinion)

-opinion)

-Note actions, including names of anyone to

-whom your information was passed and
+Note actions, including names of anyone to whom your information was passed and when

-when